 Step 2: Pick Your Pet PFD/Life Jacket

-- PADDLE AND PLAY FRIENDLY: The Granby Splash dog life jacket is constructed with ripstop material that provides comfortable buoyancy in the water, and doesn’t restrict movement on land.
-A front neck float helps keep their head above water and a neoprene belly band securely supports their chest and belly while getting their float on!
+- NOVICE & EXPERIENCED SWIMMER FRIENDLY: The Granby Splash dog life jacket is constructed with ripstop material that provides maximum buoyancy in the water, and doesn’t restrict movement on land.
+Adjustable side release buckles provide a secure fit and a neoprene belly band supports their chest and belly while getting their float on!

 Before even taking your pet near water, be certain they can swim.